 “We’ve been able to have tremendous dialogue with our customers, with people who are considering being our customers and with people who have actually chosen not to be our customers about what they like about us and what they don’t like about us.
 It has actually influenced our product,” Aceto says.

 The list doesn’t stop there.
 There are several other prominent examples of business executives and CEOs who have adopted social to the benefit of their brands.

 Netflix chief executive Reed Hastings notably caused Netflix shares to jump 6.2 per cent by writing on his personal Facebook account, which has 200,000 subscribers, that Netflix’s monthly online viewing had grown to over 1 billion hours.
 The post made waves, and brought about the recent SEC decision to allow American companies to post important business information onto social networks.
 It also illustrates the impact that executives can have on investors, both existing and potential, by being active and available on social channels.

 Ultimately, executives everywhere can and should take inspiration from these business leaders.
-The ROI of executive social engagement can be found in the ongoing success of companies like Virgin, ING, Netflix and HootSuite into converting online conversations into business opportunities.
+The ROI of executive social engagement can be found in the ongoing success of companies like Virgin, Tangerine, Netflix and HootSuite into converting online conversations into business opportunities.
 The time spent making excuses for avoiding social can be better spent writing a Tweet or blogging.

 Have any other examples of social-savvy executives that we should know about?
 Let us know in the comments or with a Tweet @hootsuite.

 Want to talk about enterprise-level strategy of social media with an expert?
 Visit our HootSuite Enterprise site and request a demo.

 And if you missed it, read part 1 of this series, “Most C-Suite Executives Still Don’t Get Social Media.”